-As a London lead generation agency, we have a vast amount of experience in B2B marketing.
-Whether it’s B2B lead generation services for eLearning or lead generation for FinTechs or any other sector, we have the tools and know-how to get you, or your product, in front of your target audience.
+As a London-based lead generation UK agency, we have a vast amount of experience in B2B marketing.
+Whether it’s B2B lead generation services for eLearning or lead generation for FinTechs or any other sector, we have the tools and know-how to get you or your product in front of your target audience.

-Also known as B2B outreach or ‘cold’ outreach, email lead generation is a form of marketing which involves sending emails directly to potential clients, often suggesting a demo, phone call, or meeting.
-This approach can be highly effective for B2B businesses due to 2 main reasons.
+Also known as B2B outreach or ‘cold’ outreach, an email lead generation is a form of marketing that involves sending emails directly to potential clients, often suggesting a demo, phone call, or meeting.
+This approach can be highly effective for B2B businesses due to two main reasons.

 Firstly, B2B businesses usually have a much clearer idea of who their target audience is.
 B2B products and services will often solve a specific problem, enabling them to identify who they can help more easily.
 If you’re a B2C company that sells socks, you might have a general idea of your target demographic – gender, age, salary, perhaps certain interests – but it would be far less specific.